maxtaco/tamejs/README.md

 The Tame rewriting idea come about at [OkCupid](http://www.okcupid.com) in 2006.
-Until that time, the website written in an entirely asynchronous-callback-based style with [OKWS](http://www.okws.org) in C++.
-This serving technology was extremely fast, and led to huge cost savings in hardware and hosting, but as the Web site's code grew, the code became increasingly unmanageable.
+Until that time, the website was written in an entirely asynchronous-callback-based style with [OKWS](http://www.okws.org) in C++.
+This serving technology was extremely fast, and led to huge cost savings in hardware and hosting, but as the site's code grew, it became increasingly unmanageable.
 Simple serial loops with network access, like the sequential DNS example above, required "stack-ripping" into multiple mutually recursive calls.
 As more employees began to work the code,